 Maybe we could contest in the “World’s Most Amazing Games”.
 We could have contest for the tallest pile of trash in a bin.
 Well, we have cleared the bin by a good 200%.
 That’s going to take some beating.
 It reminds me of the race to build the world’s tallest building, which I heard about during my visit to the Sear’s Towers in Chicago.

 Since I do not wish to cook in that kitchen again, I’ve given up cooking on the whole.
-With all due respect to my culinary proficiency, I’m sure my roomies have breathed a bigger sigh of relief than I have.
+With all due respect to my culinary proficiency, I’m sure my roomies have breathed a bigger sigh of relief than me.
 Now the only edible thing we share in the house is beer.
-On most occasions beer is the lowest common factor to unite people and end wars.
+On most occasions beer is the lowest common factor which unites people and end wars.

 Besides losing their minds, my roomies seem to have lost their ability to aim at the toilet pot.
 It’s amazing to miss something with a diameter of that size from barely a foot away.
 They would have definitely sucked at basketball a lot more than they suck at basic civic sense.
 Their d***s seem to act like a bat who has a conked off SONAR; flapping around aimlessly.
 I told them this in exactly the same words.
 It evoked laughter on the lines of when I begged them not to try and “compete” with the Niagara Falls at 3:00 am since the “maid of the mist” there was not a domestic help who would clean it up later.
 It was laughter that would have made any standup comedian proud.
 At times, trying to spread social awareness through humor is such a vice.

-In India we keep watching social awareness messages which tell us not to complain, but take concrete action to improve civic sense.
+In India, we are fed a steady diet of social awareness messages which tell us not to complain, but take concrete action to improve civic sense.
 Well I will if someone just tells me what action I should take in this respect.
 Should I hold it for them?
 Or invent something for them to prop it on?
 Or ask them to use the bathtub (if they miss that, I’ll hang myself).
 Well in simple words, I won’t do it!
 I will act like a typical middleclass English speaking city bred aloof non voting Indian and use the other toilet.
 Period.

 Abe Lincoln didn’t seem too pleased with our actions.
 His face bore an admonishing look when we went over to his statue.
 Or maybe it was a sign of pure disgust.
 I’d be disgusted too if I’d been made to sit and stare at a phallus like structure for decades.

 Since I do not wish to cook in that kitchen again, I’ve given up cooking on the whole.
-With all due respect to my culinary proficiency, I’m sure my roomies have breathed a bigger sigh of relief than I have.
+With all due respect to my culinary proficiency, I’m sure my roomies have breathed a bigger sigh of relief than me.
 Now the only edible thing we share in the house is beer.
-On most occasions beer is the lowest common factor to unite people and end wars.
+On most occasions beer is the lowest common factor which unites people and end wars.

 Besides losing their minds, my roomies seem to have lost their ability to aim at the toilet pot.
 It’s amazing to miss something with a diameter of that size from barely a foot away.
 They would have definitely sucked at basketball a lot more than they suck at basic civic sense.
 Their d***s seem to act like a bat who has a conked off SONAR; flapping around aimlessly.
 I told them this in exactly the same words.
 It evoked laughter on the lines of when I begged them not to try and “compete” with the Niagara Falls at 3:00 am since the “maid of the mist” there was not a domestic help who would clean it up later.
 It was laughter that would have made any standup comedian proud.
 At times, trying to spread social awareness through humor is such a vice.

-In India we keep watching social awareness messages which tell us not to complain, but take concrete action to improve civic sense.
+In India, we are fed a steady diet of social awareness messages which tell us not to complain, but take concrete action to improve civic sense.
 Well I will if someone just tells me what action I should take in this respect.
 Should I hold it for them?
 Or invent something for them to prop it on?
 Or ask them to use the bathtub (if they miss that, I’ll hang myself).
 Well in simple words, I won’t do it!
 I will act like a typical middleclass English speaking city bred aloof non voting Indian and use the other toilet.
 Period.

 Abe Lincoln didn’t seem too pleased with our actions.
 His face bore an admonishing look when we went over to his statue.
 Or maybe it was a sign of pure disgust.
 I’d be disgusted too if I’d been made to sit and stare at a phallus like structure for decades.